On The War Memorial Trail…. Remembrance Week 2024 – Borden-Carleton Legion At 3 Schools For Remembrance Services

 Grave of John ‘Weston’ Campbell in the Canadian War Cemetery in Groesbeek, The Netherlands.
 (Photo credit: Daria Valkenburg)

 Seven years after we placed flags at his grave, we finally know John ‘Weston’ Campbell’s story!
-If you have photos or information to share, please email Pieter at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+If you have photos or information to share, please email Pieter at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg